wwilsman/moonshiner/README.md

 ## Browser tests

-Moonshiner tests are isomorphic and run in both Node and Browser environments.
-Moonshiner also features the ability to launch browsers and serve files.
+Moonshiner tests are isomorphic and can run in both Node and Browser environments.
+Moonshiner also features the ability to automatically launch browsers and serve files.
 This is done using the `configure` function from within a Node test script.

 ``` javascript
 // tests/run.js